riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 * emphasis on graphical models
 * reflective consistency ???
 * dynamic consistency??? https://intelligence.org/files/TDT.pdf
+* a lot of recent developments like plugging in logical inductors into the decision theory.

 # Comparison table along the given dimensions